Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Search for orbital precession using harmonics

 A bank of templates is used to search over the intrinsic parameters of the expected signal.
 Several sampling strategies exist in the literature to ensure adequate coverage of the parameter space \cite{Babak:2008rb, Harry:2009ea}; only a small fraction of injections within the bank’s domain should have a best match below the prescribed minimum match.
 The best match achieved between a signal and the templates in the bank is known as the fitting factor, which corresponds to the fraction of a signal $g$’s SNR that is recovered by a given template $h$:

-The stochastic sampling is done iteratively by checking the match of a proposed template $h_{\text{prop}}$ against the harmonic decomposition of the existing templates $h_{i}$ in the bank.
-Since the amplitudes and phases $(A_k, \phi_k)$ depend on the extrinsic parameters, and so does the match for the proposed template.
-Therefore, we fix the sky-location and orientation when computing the match for $h_{\text{prop}}$ using all five components.
+The stochastic sampling process initializes with an empty bank.
+A first template is selected randomly from the parameter space, after which successive templates are iteratively added after checking the match of a proposed template $h_{\text{prop}}$ against the harmonic decomposition of the existing templates $h_{i}$ in the bank.
+Match is maximized over the extrinsic parameters via maximizing over the fiducial parameters $A_k$ and $\phi_k$.
+We use a random sky-location and orientation of the proposed template to compute the match with existing templates in the bank using all five harmonics.
 If the fitting factor is still less than the mismatch, then $h_{\text{prop}}$ is added to the bank.

 In this search we consider only the dominant mode of gravitational emission.
 We use the \approximant{IMRPhenomXP} approximant to model precessing signals \cite{Pratten:2020fqn,Garcia-Quiros:2020qpx}.
 While computing the matches, we generate the templates with a lower frequency cutoff of 15Hz and use the O3 optimistic PSD \cite{KAGRA:2013rdx}.
 We use the sbank library to generate our bank with a minimum match = 0.97.
 Our template bank spans 8 dimensions: detector frame component masses $(m_1^{\text{det}}, m_2^{\text{det}})$ and generic component spins $(s_{1x}, s_{1y}, s_{1z}, s_{2x}, s_{2y}, s_{2z})$.
 In our bank, we also store the fixed sky-location $(\theta, \delta)$, inclination $i$, polarization $\psi$ and coalescence phase $\phi_c$ used while computing the matches for generating the bank.
 The parameter ranges used for our bank are described in Table \ref{Table:TB-params}.